atharvabhide/Quora-Question-Pair-Similarity/README.md

 Then the algorithm which gives the best performance metrics will be chosen.

-Various classification algorithms like Logistic Regression, SVM (Support Vector Machine), Random Forest, and XGBoost will be used.
+Models Used-
+Logistic Regression
+Linear SVM
+Decision Tree
+Random Forest
+XgBoost